Join millions of Canadians who have already trusted Loans Canada

 As you can imagine, an undischarged bankruptcy is when you haven’t finished all your court duties.
 Remember, bankruptcy is a serious legal process that’s reserved for people who have no other choice.
 Because of that, failing to adhere to your assignments, without discussing the situation with your LIT beforehand, can result in further penalties and a delay in your date of discharge.

 If you’re not fully discharged from your bankruptcy yet, don’t worry too much, because you’re not technically forbidden from leaving Canada.
-Additionally, being bankrupt should not prevent you from getting or renewing your passport.
+Additionally, being an undischarged bankrupt should not prevent you from getting or renewing your passport.
 You won’t be arrested for going on vacation or travelling for work, and a standard Canadian passport application doesn’t feature any bankruptcy-related questions.

 Can You Live Outside Of Canada If You Haven’t Been Discharged?